lw75251/lw75251.github.io/README.md

 ## 📝 Changelog

 ### April 2024
+- Added support for displaying multiple positions at the same company with a timeline UI
+- Updated job entry format to include `positions` array for showing career progression
 - Added blog functionality with first welcome post
 - Added Blog navigation link to the header
 - Personalized the site with custom information